User Manual

 link type string

-stroke Link type stroke style single (solid line), dash (dashed line), dash (dotted line), double (two parallel lines)
+stroke Link type stroke style simple (solid line), dash (dashed line), dotted (dotted line), double (two parallel lines)

 color Link type color HTML color